Verse-by-Verse Study

 Philosophy in Paul’s Time

 It is possible that Paul was making a reference to Plato and Greek philosophers, which was so popular in Greek Roman culture.
 Pagan gods were regarded as a deity.
 They would pray to a god hoping that they would be shown favor and given success.
 Their gods did not love them, often they were indifferent to them.
-There was very detailed account of each Roman and Greek god, what they stood for and what one could gain from their worship.
-Greek mythology is account of the life of their gods giving to the worshiper hope for a favor.
+There was very detailed accounts of each Roman and Greek god, what they stood for and what one could gain from their worship.

 Modern Philosophy

-It is not possible for even a Christian therapist to impart the Spirit of God into a troubled patience.
+It is not possible for even a Christian therapist to impart the Spirit of God into a troubled patient.
 The Spirit is like “the wind blows wherever it pleases.
 You hear its sound, but you cannot tell where it comes from or where it is going.
 So, it is with everyone born of the Spirit” (John 3:8).
-A therapist cannot prescribe the Spirit of God.
-They cannot promise that their counseling will result in a sudden love for God and others through the medium of the Spirit.
-Because the Spirit is like the natural wind that no one can order to stop or come.

 The Christian therapist can tell from their experience what it is like to have, to know, to realize the blessedness of having “no condemnation for those who are in Christ Jesus” (Rom 8:1).

 A Christian therapist knows they cannot impart the sweet indwelling of God’s gracious, peaceful, gentle, loving Spirit.
 The genuine Spirit that makes a temple home inside us.
-But they can talk about their experience, in humble way, not making themselves an example.
-Then urge them to look to Christ and personally.
+But they can talk about their experience, in humble ways, not making themselves an example.
+Then urge them to look to Christ, personally.
 They can tell their patients, “those who seek me [will] find me” (Prov 8:17).
 Tell them to claim God’s promise, “You will seek me and find me when you seek me with all your heart” (Jer 29:13).

-“This is what the Lord says to Israel: “Seek me and live”
+“This is what the Lord says to Israel:

 Amos 5:4

-“Come near to God and he will come near to you”
+“Come near to God and he will

 James 4:8

-“Ask and it will be given to you; seek and you will find;
+“Ask and it will be given to you; seek and you will find.

 knock and the door will be opened to you.

-For everyone who asks receives; the one who seeks finds;
+For everyone who asks receives; the one who seeks finds.

 and to the one who knocks, the door will be opened”